KyleJFischer/FischRemote/README.md

 This allows you to open certain files on your main pc from another device on your network.

+I am using this as a way to learn Node.js

 How to use
 1. Change Path to where your files you want to launch